Upper School

 Advisory

-Each student has an advisor for all four years who supports them in a variety of ways.
-Advisors help students develop personal responsibility and work through social and emotional issues.
+Each year students are assigned an advisor who supports them in a variety of ways.
+Advisors help them develop personal responsibility and work through social and emotional issues.
 Students build self-esteem and the confidence to advocate for themselves while taking the risks inherent in learning new information.
 By the time students graduate, they are well prepared and skilled in self-advocacy and empowered to take their next chosen steps.

 College Guidance